CHEWCHEWW/react-web-editor/README.md

 ```

 ### ResizeHandlerWrapper
-This component is specilized for useResize.
+This component is specialized for useResize.
 It generates vertexes at the 4 direction of the component.

 - Usage Example